-Folding boxes are rectangular folding boxes with a particularly large lid opening.
+Cardboard boxes with hinged lids are rectangular folding boxes with a particularly large lid opening.
 The lid is punched out together with the frame of the hinged box from carton, pasteboard or corrugated board.
-Thanks to their "large flap", folding boxes can be easily filled, opened, and closed again.
-Folding boxes are mainly used to pack flat objects or to provide the respective packaged goods with a large, effective advertising surface on the lid, e.g. with a lively advertising slogan, a beautiful print motif or a shipping label.
+Thanks to their "large flap", cardboard boxes with hinged lids can be easily filled, opened, and closed again.
+Cardboard boxes with hinged lids are mainly used to pack flat objects or to provide the respective packaged goods with a large, effective advertising surface on the lid, e.g. with a lively advertising slogan, a beautiful print motif or a shipping label.

 Typical uses for this type of box are packaging for clothing and foodstuffs.
 Everyone knows a box of chocolates for example, in which some chocolates are packed in an elaborate plastic inlay.
 If the large lid is opened, the pralines which are often located behind a layer of paper, becomes visible.
 Also high-quality shorts, T-shirts, representative gift articles or cutlery are packed in such boxes, even sometimes in tissue paper.